ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 Map and Cost Map resources.
 However, unlike Network Map and Cost Map which are considered more stable, Path Vectors and the dependent ANE Property Maps might change more frequently.
+-->

-Instead of introducing a new media type to encapsulate multiple ALTO resources in a single response, this document adopts the `multipart/related` media type defined in [](#RFC2387).
+To solve these issues, this document introduces a new mechanism by using the `multipart/related` media type defined in [](#RFC2387).
+The overview of this new mechanism is as follows:

+- The ALTO server define an ALTO information resource providing the `cost-type-names` capability including "path vector" mode.
+This ALTO information resource still uses the `application/alto-costmapfilter+json` or `application/alto-endpointcostparams+json` as the accept input parameter.
+This ALTO information resource specifies the `media-type` as `multipart/related` with a parameter `type=application/alto-costmap+json` or `type=application/alto-endpointcostmap+json`, which means the response of this resource is a `multipart/related` message with the root resource of a cost map or an endpoint cost map.
+- When retrieving this information resource, The ALTO client still sends the filtered cost map request or endpoint cost service request.
+- The ALTO server sends the response as a `multipart/related` message.
+The body of the response includes two parts: the first one is a cost map or an endpoint cost map; the second one is a property map associated to the first map.
+- Each part of the `multipart/related` response message has the MIME part header information including `Content-Type` and `Resource-Id`.
+The ALTO client can subscribe the incremental update (see [](#I-D.ietf-alto-incr-update-sse)) for each part separately by using the `Resource-Id` header.

 In this way, a response can contain both the path vectors in a filtered cost map (or endpoint cost map) and the associated ANE Property Map.
 The media types of the cost map and the property map can still be retrieved from the response.
 The interpretation of each media type in the `multipart/related` response is consistent with the base ALTO protocol.

 <!--## Applicable ALTO services for Path Vector costs ##-->